Norristown Nursing Home Abuse Attorney

 In Pennsylvania, your loved one has the right to collect financial compensation if he or she is the victim of nursing home abuse.
 Since nursing homes are liable for the actions of their employees, you can file a civil lawsuit against the facility to collect these funds.

 To establish your loved one’s right to compensation, you will need to prove three important facts.

 - Duty: The nursing home owed your loved one a duty to provide care.

 - Deviation: The nursing home failed to uphold this duty of care.

 - Direct causation: Your loved one suffered physical, financial, and/or emotional injuries as a result of this deviation of care

 You can pursue a civil lawsuit while filing criminal charges against the person responsible for the abuse.
-The attorneys at Rosenbaum & Associates can walk you through your legal options, as well as gather evidence and resources to prove the above elements of negligence.
+The Norristown nursing home abuse attorneys at Rosenbaum & Associates can walk you through your legal options, as well as gather evidence and resources to prove the above elements of negligence.

 Contact Rosenbaum & Associates Today

 If you believe that your loved one is the victim of nursing home abuse, you need an attorney on your side.
-The Norristown nursing home abuse lawyers at Rosenbaum & Associates will advocate aggressively for your loved one’s right to recovery. our Norristown Nursing Home Abuse Lawyer has the tools and skills you need to achieve justice.
+The Norristown nursing home abuse lawyers at Rosenbaum & Associates will advocate aggressively for your loved one’s right to recovery.
+Our attorneys have the tools and skills you need to achieve justice.